Bartapapa/legend/docs/class/crows.md

 ## Core ability

 ### Flight
-As long as you aren't carrying a Heavy object, you can fly.
+As long as you aren't carrying a Heavy tool, you can fly.

-## Additional abilities
+## Faction abilities
 Choose 1.
 If you've <i>done something great</i> by the end of the session, get one more.

 ### Crow's pact